DAY 12: Chocolate Caramel Thumbprint Cookies

-If you want to take the “easy” road out and buy a bag of Kraft Caramels, that recipe can be found HERE.
+You can also make the filling with melted packaged caramels.
+If you want to take the “easy” route and buy a bag of Kraft Caramels, that recipe can be found HERE.

 1 cup butter, softened